 Again like the other shades, orange and red diamonds are assessed according to their color, cut, carat, and clarity.
 The larger, the better quality the cut and the clearer the diamond, the more expensive it will be.
 In terms or color the reddish cognacs command a premium over the orangish cognacs due to their low yield.

-Black diamonds despite their popularity, tend to be the cheapest of all the COLORed DIAMONDS on the market.
-In most cases, they tend to be either the best-selling or second best-selling colors in any collection, although they are the easiest to create.
+Black diamonds despite their popularity, tend to be the cheapest of all the colored diamonds on the market.
 This is because almost any diamond can be enhanced to become a black diamond.
 The darkness and opaqueness of the shade is perfect for diamonds which were originally dark brown, and imperfections can effectively be hidden.
 This means that the raw material we use to create black diamonds is relatively cheap, which in turn keeps the price of the finished product relatively low compared to some of the other color options.
 The price of each specific black diamond depends not on color because that is almost uniform, but only upon any open cavities or breakages in the stone.
 The more perfect the surface of the stone, the higher the price.

 The result is a diamond which shines more than any other black gem and which makes a dramatic statement either on its own or in contrast to other white diamonds.